FelixMorenoPenarrubia/5ListColorabilityOfToroidalGraphs/README.md

 ### Canvas Format

-Cycle-canvases and prism-canvases are printed in a compact, machine-readable "standard form".
+Cycle-canvases and prism-canvases are read and printed in a compact, machine-readable "standard form".
 Program `unpack_canvases` reads a list of cycle-canvases in that and prints a more human-readable adjacency list format.
 The format begins with a line with three integers: the number of vertices, the number of edges and the circumference of the cycle-canvas.
 Then follows the list of edges, each edge appearing two times (corresponding to each of its endpoints) and ordered within each vertex by the rotation map order.

 Program `unpack_twotrianglegraphs` does the same for prism-canvases.
 The format begins with three integers: the number of vertices, the number of edges and the distance between the two precolored triangles.
 Then follows a line with 6 integers, the labels of the vertices of the precolored triangles.
 Then follows the list of edges.